SwaggasDeCatas/emuThreeDS/README.md

 ### Video Core
 ![25%](https://progress-bar.dev/25?width=110)
-Video Core currently crashes on `vkCreateSemaphore` and will require more work.
+~~Video Core currently crashes on `vkCreateSemaphore` and will require more work.~~ Video Core now crashes at rendering and is likely due to `window_info.render_surface` being null.

 ### Web Service
 ![0%](https://progress-bar.dev/0?width=110)